P-Coder258/Discrete-Event-Parking/README.md

 - Model a parking lot system with **capacity constraints** and **vehicle queues**.
 - Simulate **random vehicle arrivals and departures** over a set duration.
 - Track **key metrics** such as occupancy rates and waiting times.
-- Implement **a UML-based design** for modularity and scalability.
-- Provide **future extensibility** for smart parking or dynamic pricing.

 ## Project Structure
 ```